fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/LegacyUpdateAlertRequestProperties.md

 ### NewLegacyUpdateAlertRequestProperties

-`func NewLegacyUpdateAlertRequestProperties(name string, notifyWhen string, params map[string]interface{}, schedule LegacyUpdateAlertRequestPropertiesSchedule, ) *LegacyUpdateAlertRequestProperties`
+`func NewLegacyUpdateAlertRequestProperties(name string, notifyWhen NotifyWhen, params map[string]interface{}, schedule LegacyUpdateAlertRequestPropertiesSchedule, ) *LegacyUpdateAlertRequestProperties`

 NewLegacyUpdateAlertRequestProperties instantiates a new LegacyUpdateAlertRequestProperties object This constructor will assign default values to properties that have it defined,